SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-According to Fig. 7, GPNe slow their expansion by 10-50\% by the time they reach an age of 200-600 kyr.
-Within 600-700 kyr they expand to a terminal diameter of 20-35 pc, expend all of their outflow kinetic energy, and stop expanding completely.
-Mixing of a GPN with the ISM is accomplished by ram-pressure stripping once it has stopped expanding.
-An expansion shock is driven through the GPN in a cloud-crushing time of $\sim 1$ Myr as it decelerates its expansion, disrupting and fragmenting it.
-However, given the short cooling time, the remnant can persist up to 10 Myr \citep{2015ApJ...805..158S}, leaving a kpc-long trail as it continues to moves through the ISM.
-Given the abundance of GPNe, we predict that thousands of GPNe trails may be found in sky, perhaps explaining some of the long linear features seen in all-sky H$\alpha$ surveys \citep{1998ApJ...501L..83H, 2003ApJS..149..405H}.
+Mixing of a GPN with the ISM is eventually accomplished by ram-pressure stripping.
+The reverse shock completes its propagation through the remnants of the GPN in a cloud-crushing time of $\sim 1$ Myr, disrupting and fragmenting it.
+However, given the short cooling time, the remnant can persist up to 10 Myr \citep{2015ApJ...805..158S}, leaving a 100 pc-long trail as it continues to moves through the ISM at $\sim 10$ km s$^{-1}$.
+Given the abundance of GPNe, we predict that thousands of GPN trails may be found in sky, perhaps explaining some of the long linear features seen in all-sky H$\alpha$ surveys \citep{1998ApJ...501L..83H, 2003ApJS..149..405H}.
 In addition to this motion, the progenitor star will orbit the Galaxy several times and can move a large radial distance during its lifetime if given either a kick in its natal cluster or later by a companion that goes supernova.
-High-velocity stars can thereby serve to transport metals outward in the Galaxy disk \citep{2021MNRAS.508.4484J} and deposit them in the ISM via AGB + PNe outflows.
+High-velocity stars can thereby serve to transport metals outward in the Galaxy disk \citep{2021MNRAS.508.4484J} and disperse them widely in the ISM via GPN outflows.